Shipka Pass: Shipka Monument

 The monument is a 31.5-metre (98-foot) high stone tower in the form of a truncated pyramid.
 A giant bronze lion, 8 m (26 feet) long and 4 m (13 feet) high, stands above the entrance to the tower, and a figure of a woman represents the victory over the Ottoman forces.
-A marble sarcophagus housing some of the remains of the Russian and Bulgarian casualties is on the first floor.
-There are four other floors where one can find replicas of Bulgarian military flags and other relics.
+A marble sarcophagus housing some of the remains of the Bulgarian casualties is on the first floor.
+There are four other floors where one can find replicas of Bulgarian and Russian military flags and other relics.
 The top of the tower reveals a panorama of Shipka Peak and the surrounding area.